• Excel Tutorials – LET

 • Excel Tutorials – TEXTSPLIT

-Understanding the Excel TEXTSPLIT Function The TEXTSPLIT function (available in Excel 365 and Excel 2021) splits a text string into multiple columns and/or rows based on specified delimiters.
-It simplifies tasks that previously required complex formulas using LEFT, RIGHT, MID, FIND, or TEXT TO COLUMNS.
-Syntax =TEXTSPLIT(text, [col_delimiter], [row_delimiter], [ignore_empty], [match_mode], [pad_with]) text – The string you want to split. col_delimiter (optional) – Character(s)…
+What Is TEXTSPLIT?
+The TEXTSPLIT function (available in Excel 365 and Excel 2021) splits a text string into multiple columns and/or rows based on specified delimiters.
+It simplifies tasks that previously required complex formulas using LEFT, RIGHT, MID, FIND, or the Text to Columns wizard.
+Syntax =TEXTSPLIT(text, [col_delimiter], [row_delimiter], [ignore_empty], [match_mode], [pad_with]) text — The…

 Read More: Excel Tutorials – TEXTSPLIT